JXA-userland/JXA/packages/@jxa/run/README.md

 - `JSXFn`: This function is run as JXA.
     - :memo: This `JSXFn` is serialized(`toString`) and pass to JXA environment.
-    - :waring: **Warning:** function cannot close over variables in a parent's scope.
+    - **Warning** The function cannot close over variables in a parent's scope.
-    - Pass data as arguments explicitly instead.
+    - You need to pass arguments as `argumentsOfJSXFn` explicitly
 - `argumentsOfJSXFn`: An arguments of `JSXFn`

 **OK:**